Bardolph-Automation-Inc/bardolph/docs/command_line.rst

   while.
 Basically, a "report" message gets broadcast over the WiFi network, and each bulb announces its presence.
 If the number of bulbs is unknown, the discover process has no choice but to wait a specific amount of time  for them to stop answering.
-To minimize any delay, use the optional `-n` or `--num-bulbs` flag to specify the actual number of bulbs.
+To minimize that delay, use the optional `-n` or `--num-lights` flag to specify the actual number of lights.
 For example:

   .. code-block:: bash

     # I have 5 bulbs in my apartment.
     lscap -n 5
-    lsrun --num-bulbs 5 scripts/on-all.ls
+    lsrun --num-lights 5 scripts/on-all.ls

   With this option, discovery stops as soon as the expected number has been found, which is usually much faster.